faiyaadmahabub-hash/SSAS-PowerBi-Bi-Solution/README.md

 ### Justification for CRISP-DM
 CRISP-DM is well-suited for this project because it:
-- Starts with clear business understanding
+- Starts with a clear business understanding
 - Supports iterative feedback loops
 - Maintains focus on business goals
 - Delivers reliable and actionable insights